 Why Not Manual Mode?

 Although Manual mode gives you the best control, there are times when lighting conditions change too fast.
 And sometimes, it is just more convenient to use one of the advanced auto-exposure modes.
 They let the camera set the exposure level by adjusting one of the three controls – shutter speed, aperture, or ISO – while you control the other two.
-For Canon cameras, the mode is called Aperture-Priority if you set the aperture and ISO (and let the camera control shutter speed) and Shutter-Priority if you set the shutter speed and ISO (allowing the camera to control aperture).
+For Canon cameras, the mode is called Aperture-Priority if you set the aperture and ISO (and let the camera control shutter speed).
+It’s called Shutter-Priority if you set the shutter speed and ISO (allowing the camera to control aperture).
 If you set the shutter speed and aperture (leaving the camera ISO), it is called Manual Exposure with Auto ISO.

 What The Camera Considers